Near-Optimal Column-Based Matrix Reconstruction: Main Tools

 In this work, we view $\matC$ as a dimensionally-reduced or sampled sketch of $\matA$; $\matS$ is the dimension-reduction or sampling matrix.
 In words, Lemma \ref{lem:genericNoSVD} argues that if the matrix $\matS$ preserves the rank of an approximate factorization of the original matrix $\matA$, then the reconstruction of $\matA$ from $\matC = \matA \matS$ has an error that is essentially proportional to the error of the approximate factorization.
-The importance of this lemma is that it indicates an algorithm for matrix reconstruction using a subset of the columns of $\matA$: first, compute \emph{any} factorization of the form $\matA = \matB \matZ\transp + \matE$ satisfying the assumptions of the lemma; then, compute a sampling matrix \math{\matS} which satisfies the rank assumption and controls the error $\norm{\matE \matS (\matZ\transp\matS)^+}_\xi$.
+The importance of this lemma is that it indicates an algorithm for matrix reconstruction using a subset of the columns of $\matA$.
+First, compute \emph{any} factorization of the form $\matA = \matB \matZ\transp + \matE$, where \math{\matB=\matA\matZ} and \math{\mynorm{\matE}_\xi} is small.
+Then, compute a sampling matrix \math{\matS} which satisfies the rank assumption and controls the error $\mynorm{\matE \matS (\matZ\transp\matS)^+}_\xi$.

+An immediate corollary of Lemma~\ref{lem:genericNoSVD} emerges by considering the SVD of $\matA$.
+More specifically, consider the following factorization of $\matA$: